OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ## implementation: mmtk'ing

 Now, let's explore the API.
+You are expected to memorize everything in this section and there will be a test at the end - or you *could* skim through it if you're not looking to implement it yourself.

 <!-- Let's explore the API in more detail.
 I asked for feedback on this blog post and one question I got asked for this specific section was:
 > I don't need to understand this, right?